siriusphp/input/docs/element_types/fieldset.md

 If an input named `email` belongs to a form the rendered element will have the `name="email"` attribute but if it belongs to a fieldset named `credentials` it will have `name=credentials[email]`.

-**Important!** This will have implications on everything else related to the form: filtration and validation.
-The validator and filtrator will have rules for the  `credentials[email]` value selector.
+**Important!** This will have implications on everything else related to the form (filtration and validation), ie. the validator and filtrator will have rules for the  `credentials[email]` value selector.

 ## Fieldsets vs. groups